abhay-iy97/drill-bit-size-identification/README.md

 # Drill bit identification task
+### Problem Statement
+- From the image of a drill bit, identify the drill size.
+This task has been solved as a supervised learning - classification problem wherein we train the model with different frames and provide it the expected drill sizes.
+During testing, we provide the frame to the model and predict which drill bit size it belongs to.

 ### **Windows executable** - How to run model inference with inference.exe
 - Please place all unseen images in the inference_images directory and execute the inference.exe file